 City Castle and the Castle Museum

-This 500-year old grand building was built for the Duke of Saxe-Weimar-Eisenach.
-Today the castle hosts a major art collection centering around the former ducal art collection with major works dating from the Middle Ages.
-The collections spread over many floors of the castle, thus granting the visitors permission to also take a look at the pompous rooms.
+This 500-year-old grand building was built for the Duke of Saxe-Weimar-Eisenach.
+Today, the castle hosts a major art collection centered around the former ducal art collection, which includes works dating from the Middle Ages.
+The collections spread over many floors of the castle, thus granting visitors permission to also take a look at the pompous rooms.

 A breathtakingly beautiful Baroque library!
-If you want to visit it, make sure to order tickets in advance (Website in German) as the number of visitors per day is limited due to conservational reasons.
+If you want to visit it, make sure to order tickets in advance as the number of visitors per day is limited due to conservational reasons.

 The House of the Composer Liszt